What is Social Anxiety?

 Interpersonal relationships, whether friendships or romantic

-This list is certainly not a complete list of symptoms -- other feelings have been associated with social anxiety as well.
+This list is certainly not a complete list of symptoms -- other feelings have been associated with social anxiety.